Guide to employee benefits and HR rules in California

 Remote work reimbursement

-California is one of 11 states and the District of Columbia that require employers to reimburse their employees for necessary work-related expenses—and employers can suffer big consequences if they don't adhere to state mandates.
+California is one of 11 states, along with the District of Columbia, that require employers to reimburse their employees for necessary work-related expenses.
+Employers who don’t adhere to state mandates can suffer big consequences.

-Following the outbreak of the COVID-19 pandemic and the rise of remote work, many employees have sued their employers over unpaid remote work expenses in the state of California, including Amazon in 2022.
+Following the outbreak of the COVID-19 pandemic and the rise of remote work, many employees have sued their employers over unpaid remote work expenses in the state of California, including Amazon4 in 2022.

-Under California Labor Code Section 2802, employers must reimburse employees for all necessary expenses, including internet access costs and phone bills.
+Under California Labor Code Section 2802, employers must reimburse employees for all necessary expenses, including internet access and phone bills5.

 Providing a remote work employee stipend is a way employers in California can alleviate the risks of remote work by allowing their employees to get reimbursed for their remote work expenses, including home office setup costs.